seiboldto/pathsolver/README.md

 # pathsolver

-An open-source mathematical puzzle game where you have to compute numbers in a grid!
+Find ways to compute a number in this open-source mathematical puzzle game.

 ## Links